How to Draw Anime – You Can Do It!

 15. Collarbone and Shirt Neckline

-Finally, add small, curved lines for her collarbone and a couple of lines representing the shirt neckline and you’re done!!
+Finally, add small, curved lines for her collarbone and a couple of lines representing the shirt neckline and you’re done!

 Finishing Touches